-(In the (a))

-(b)

-IN THE MATTER of (c) by

-against

-······

-of

-the (d)

-make oath and say as follows:-

-1. I have examined the fingerprint card, now produced and

-shown to me marked "A".
-The fingerprints on the card are ident- ical with those on a fingerprint card, portion of the records of the

-(d) being the fingerprints of one
+IN THE MATTER of (c) by against I of, a fingerprint expert attached to the (d) I have examined the fingerprint card, now 1. produced and shown to me marked "A".
+The fingerprints on the card are identical with those on a fingerprint card, portion of the records of the (d) being the fingerprints of one According to those records, which I believe 2. to be accurate, the said has been convicted of the offences set out below, namely -

-alias

-2. According to those records, which I believe to be accurate, the

-saidhas been

-convicted of the offences set out below, namely:-

-(Here insert description of offences, the Courts in which the convictions took place and the dates of the convictions.)
+(Here insert description of offences, the courts in which the conviction, took place, and the dates of the convictions.)

-3. From an examination of those records I believe that the person

-referred to as having been convicted, in the document(s) now

-shown to me and marked respectively "B" ("C", "D", etc.), is

-identical with the person whose fingerprints are on the card
+3. From an examination of those records I believe that the person referred to as having been convicted, in the document(s) now shown to me and marked respectively "B" ("C", "D", etc.), is identical with the person whose fingerprints are on the card marked "A".

-marked "A".

-Swo orn at)

-this sday of }
+Sworn at) thisday o

 Before me

-A person having authority to take affidav its in
+A person having authority to take affidavits in